ACCSC Executive Committee

 Dr. Elizabeth Hawthorne currently serves as the Interim Dean at Nevada State College located in Henderson, Nevada and brings to ACCSC over 25 years of experience in higher education as a professor and administrator in public, private, and proprietary institutions.
 Dr. Hawthorne previously served as President of the Council of Universities and Colleges, an affiliate organization of the American Association of Community Colleges; as Dean of the College of Education at Ellis University; and as Vice President for Academic Affairs for City Colleges of Chicago.
 Since 2011, she has been an active volunteer with ACCSC serving as an Education Specialist, a member of ACCSC’s onsite evaluation teams.
 Dr. Hawthorne earned a Ph.D. in Higher Education from the University of Michigan.

-Since 2012, Norbert Kreuzer has served as the Campus Director for the Institute of Production and Recording, an ACCSC-accredited institution located in Minneapolis, Minnesota.
-In this capacity, Norbert is responsible for all operations of the institution, including compliance initiatives, marketing and branding campaigns, and curriculum development.
-Norbert, an award winning song writer, composer, and music producer, has an extensive background in audio visual production and technology, and is a national speaker on career development best practices and graduate success strategies.
-Since 2012, Norbert has served as a volunteer Team Leader which is charged with leading onsite evaluations to institutions seeking accreditation from ACCSC.
+Norbert Kreuzer is the Campus President of the Institute of Audio Research in New York, New York where he is responsible for all operations of the institution, including compliance initiatives, marketing and branding campaigns, and curriculum development.
+Norbert, an award-winning song writer, composer, and music producer, has an extensive background in audio visual production and technology, and is a national speaker on career development best practices and graduate success strategies.
+Prior to being elected to the Commission, Norbert served as a volunteer Team Leader for ACCSC, and from 2012 – 2016, served as the Campus Director for the Institute of Production and Recording, located in Minneapolis, Minnesota, also accredited by ACCSC.
 Norbert earned an MBA from the Minnesota School of Business and a Bachelor’s Degree in Economics from Rollins College.

 Valerie Njie is the Executive Director/Senior Vice-President at Bidwell Training Center located in Pittsburgh, Pennsylvania and brings over 35 years of experience in postsecondary adult technical education to the Commission.
 Throughout her career with Bidwell Training Center, Valerie has been one of ACCSC’s most active volunteers, serving as a Team Leader on more than 70 on-site evaluations as well as serving as a member of the ACCSC Appeals Panel.
 Based upon her dedication to career education and her support of ACCSC’s mission, Valerie was selected by the Commission as the Volunteer of the Year in 2009.
 Valerie is also active with the Pennsylvania Association for Adult and Continuing Education and the Pennsylvania Association of Private School Administrators.